pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

    .. method:: extractJSON

       Extract content as a string in JSON format.
-Created by applying ``json.dumps()`` to the output of :meth:`extractDICT`.
-Any images are base64 encoded.
+Created by  ``json.dumps(TextPage.extractDICT())``.
+It is included only for backlevel compatibility.
 You will probably use this method ever only for outputting the result in some text file or the like.

       :rtype: str